odino/odino.github.com/source/_posts/2018-03-08-how-to-easily-deaggregate-an-ip-address-range.markdown

 <!-- more -->

-Sure that I wouldn't do such thing by hand I google around and found [ipcalc](http://jodies.de/ipcalc), which can be installed on most Linux systems:
+Sure that I wouldn't do such thing by hand, I googled around and found [ipcalc](http://jodies.de/ipcalc), which can be installed on most Linux systems:

 ```